DaSpood/Pandora/README.md

 ### Pity

-After a box is opened, the algorithm will check that one of the reward belongs to the "main prize" slot.
-If a main prize is found, the pity for this lootbox is reset.
+After a box is opened, the algorithm will check that one of the reward belongs to the "main" or "secondary" prize slot.
+If a special prize is found, the pity counter for this lootbox and this special prize is reset.
 If not, the pity counter is updated.

-Once a player "reaches pity", the dropRate of the "main prize" slot will be artificially increased to 1 for the next opening.
+Once a player "reaches hardPity" (the pity counter is equal to the hardPity setting), the dropRate of the "main prize" slot will be artificially increased to 100% for the next opening.

+If a "soft" pity mechanic exists, the special prize slot's dropRate will linearly increase starting when the softPity is reached, and until it reaches 100% when hardPity is reached.
+For example, if the base dropRate is 1%, softPity is at 65, and hardPity is at 90, it means the slot's dropRate will be equal to 4.96% on box number 65, and will keep increasing by 3.96% (additively) every further box until the main prize drops.

 ### Duplicates

 The extra logic used to handle duplicates is a bit tough to word properly, as it depends a lot on what "mode" was chosen for specific lootboxes and items, so I will let you read the code directly.
-It's not actually that complicated.
+It's not actually that complicated and you don't need to worry about it too much until you are writing your own loot table.

 ### Tiered boxes